foarsitter/decide-exchange-model/README.md

 The documentation can be found on https://foarsitter.github.io/decide-exchange-model/build/html/

 # Installation
-Make sure you have Python (3.5 or higher is recommend) installed.
+Make sure you have Python (3.5 or higher) installed.

 Windows users need to add the python executable to their PATH variable.